Revealed: Go ahead given to build more bedrooms at high profile, luxury Donegal hotel

 Planning officials have given the green light for additional bedrooms at one of the north-west’s best known hotels.

 Donegal Co.
-Council has granted planning permission for the construction of 18 additional bedrooms at the luxury Lough Eske Castle Hotel, outside Donegal Town.
+Council has granted planning permission for the construction of 18 additional bedrooms at the luxury Harvey's Point Hotel, outside Donegal Town.

 The planning application from Donegal Hospitality Limited, was originally lodged in October.